COVID-19: What You Need To Know About Emergency Benefits

 - Are actively looking for work (you must keep a written record of potential employers that you have contacted and include when you contacted them),

-then they will still qualify for EI as they would if they were applying at any other time.
 The Canadian EI website has step by step instructions, application forms and Q & A pages available for all applicants.

 CERB | Canadian Emergency Response Benefit